Understanding the Difference Between Fee-for-Service and Percentage Pay Scale for Therapists

 Audio Version

-Entering into a new therapy contract or private practice arrangement often means learning new payscale options.
-Two of the most common compensation models in the mental health field are Fee-for-Service (FFS) and Percentage Pay Scale.
+Entering into a new therapy contract or private practice role often means navigating different compensation models.
+Two of the most common pay structures in the mental health field are Fee-for-Service (FFS) and Percentage Pay Scale.

 What is Fee-for-Service?

-In a Fee-for-Service model, you are paid a fixed rate per session.
-For example:
+In a Fee-for-Service model, you are paid a fixed rate per completed session.

-• The rate is set by the employer or contract and doesn’t change unless renegotiated.
+The rate is set by the employer or contract and typically only changes if renegotiated.

 Advantages:

-• Predictable income per session – You always know what you’ll make when you see a client.
+• Predictable income per session – You always know what you will earn per client session.

 Considerations:

-• Your pay is not directly tied to the total amount collected from the client or insurance.
+• Your pay is not tied to total insurance reimbursement amounts.

 What is a Percentage Pay Scale?

-In a Percentage Pay Scale model, you earn a set percentage of the amount collected from the client or insurance company.
+In a Percentage Pay Scale model, you earn a set percentage of what is collected from the client or insurance company.

 Example:

-• If your percentage is 60% and the session rate is $150, you would earn $90 for that session.
+• If your percentage is 60% and the session reimbursement is $150, you would earn $90 per session.

-• If the insurance reimbursement changes, your pay changes accordingly.
+• If insurance reimbursement changes, your pay increases or decreases accordingly.

 Advantages:

-• Aligned incentives – You benefit when rates go up.
+• Aligned incentives – you benefit when session rates or collections increase.

 Considerations:

-For more about reimbursement rates and percentage models, the National Association of Social Workers (NASW) offers guidance for private practice contracts.
-And for more information on payscales for mental health providers in general review U.S. Bureau of Labor Statistics – Occupational Outlook for Mental Health Counselors.
+For more information on reimbursement structures in private practice, the National Association of Social Workers (NASW) offers helpful contract guidance.
+You can also review broader salary and compensation trends in behavioral health through the U.S. Bureau of Labor Statistics – Occupational Outlook for Mental Health Counselors.

 Which Model is Right for You?

-• Experience Level – New therapists may benefit from FFS stability while building their client base.
+• Experience Level – New clinicians may prefer the predictability of FFS while building confidence and caseload.

-Choosing between Fee-for-Service and Percentage Pay Scale isn’t about which is “better”, iit’s about what fits your financial needs, work style, and professional goals.
-Both models can be profitable when you manage your caseload strategically.
+Choosing between Fee-for-Service and Percentage Pay Scale is not about which is better, it is about which model best fits your financial needs, work style, and long-term professional goals.
+Both can be highly successful when aligned with the right caseload strategy.